Ethor26/S8_FunctProg_Projet/README.md

 - The application, in the `app` module

 The core library has the files:
-- `Graph.scala` : the graph data structure
+- `Graph_manager.scala` : the graph data structure

 The application has the files:
-- `Main.scala` : the main application
+- `App.scala` : the main application

 ## Installation
 To run the application, you need to have `sbt` installed on your machine.